gravitational/workshop/gravity_upgrade.md

 ```

 #### Running multiple phases
-Instead of running phases individually, it's possible to run groups of phases together, by targetting the parent / group phase name when running.
+Instead of running phases individually, it's possible to run groups of phases together, by targetting the parent of a group phases.

 ```
 root@kevin-test1:~/build# ./gravity plan